arosnews/arosnews.github.io/_posts/2024-07-30-OWB-axrt-wsl2.md

 ref: tutOWBaw
 ---

 In this short tutorial, I will show you how to run Odyssey Web Browser on a Windows 11 computer with WSL2 installed.
 One of the simpler methods to install WSL2 is to use **WSL Manager**.
-You can download it from the Microsoft Store or directly from [the project's Github page](https://github.com/bostrot/wsl2-distro-manager/releases/tag/v1.8.14).
+You can download it directly from [the project's Github page](https://github.com/bostrot/wsl2-distro-manager/releases/tag/v1.8.14).
+In this tutorial, I used WSL Manager version 1.8.14.

 {: .box-note}
 Many motherboards have the virtualization option disabled by default.
 This option is usually found in the BIOS under advanced processor settings.
 Turn it on before you proceed with the installation.